 Knowing exactly who your ideal students are can help you determine which platform is better suited for them.

-If you don’t feel like you know your student well enough yet — and have yet to create a specific Avatar — you may like to read our guide that shows you How To Create a Customer Profile.
+If you don’t feel like you know your student well enough yet, you may like to read our guide that shows you How To Create a Customer Profile.

-Compare Teachable vs. Udemy: Which Online Course Platform is Right for You?
+Comparing Teachable vs. Udemy: Which One is Best?

 It isn’t easy to compare Teachable vs. Udemy.
 They’re both great platforms, but serve different types of course creators.